September 1971 Popular Electronics

 "ground plane" ranges utilizing the radar energy that travels directly to the supported

-and elevation of the radar antenna and the height of the target model are properly adjusted, coherent
+and elevation of the radar antenna and the height of the target model are properly

-be considerably reduced by mounting all metal objects (such as rotators, etc.)
+can be considerably reduced by mounting all metal objects (such as rotators, etc.)

 below the surface and mounting the reflecting target on non-metallic supports that

 produce a minimum of reflection at the radar frequency employed.
 At some ranges,

 There are three basic ways to "look" at a radar target: monostatically, bistatically,

-antennas at the same location - usually the same antenna.
+receiving antennas at the same location - usually the same antenna.
 Thus, a transmitted

 pulse going out to the target is reflected back along the same path to the receiving

 antenna.
-In a bistatic system (Fig. 5C), the transmitting and receiving antennas are separated, with
+In a bistatic system (Fig. 5C), the transmitting and receiving antennas

-some of the targets are real aircraft, while the others are decoys that just simulate
+that some of the targets are real aircraft, while the others are decoys that just

-refined approaches as correlation techniques.
-This produces the effect of looking at
+has such refined approaches as correlation techniques.
+This produces the effect

-of cornet reflectors is reviewed, you will note that the energy impinging
+theory of cornet reflectors is reviewed, you will note that the energy impinging